cunarist/transle/README.md

 - Convenient environment variable management
 - Localization

-We recommend you to start a new project by forking this repository instead of copying it.
+We recommend you to start a new project by cloning this repository instead of copying it.
 By doing so, the project can receive latest updates applied to `cunarist/app-template` via Git.

 ## Platform Support